 Sue Baldwin comes with nearly four decades of experience in education.
 Her tenure has included serving in numerous teaching and leadership roles since joining St. Catherine’s School in the early 80’s.
 She began as a music teacher and transitioned into teaching study skills at the middle school level.
 Her leadership qualities were obvious, and she worked her way up to Director of the Middle School (16 years in that position), Interim Head of School (’11-’12), and then Assistant Head of School (’12 - present).
 Sue has a passion for a growth mindset and critical thinking skill development in children, global engagement, community and inclusion.
 She has presented many times at leadership and education conferences, and she is the Director of the New Teacher Mentoring Program, Chair of the Teacher Evaluation Committee, and assisted the Virginia Association of Independent Schools as Vice-Chair of many accreditation teams across the state of Virginia.
-Her wealth of knowledge in education, experience in establishing innovative programs, passion and dedication to youth, and desire to serve the underserved led her to Cristo Rey Richmond.
 Sue Baldwin received her B.M.E. from Longwood College, accomplished graduate study in Music at Westminster Choir College and Ethnomusicology, Choral Music, and Jazz at Central Connecticut State University, and has certification in Staff Development for Teaching Thinking from the National Center for Teaching Thinking.

 Camille is VP, Head of Innovation, at West Cary Group, an award-winning performance marketing firm headquartered in Richmond, Virginia.
 Her mandate is to enable rapid testing and integration of new marketing techniques and emerging technologies into client strategies and campaigns.
 Camille’s breadth of skills spans marketing, operations, data, technology and business management on both the client and agency sides.
 As a 10-year veteran executive of West Cary Group, she has provided strategic leadership for the agency’s Account Management and Innovation teams.
 Previously Camille led product, marketing and operations teams for several lines of business at Capital One.
 She’s a graduate of Wake Forest University.
 Camille is also the Dean of Kingdom Life School of Ministry and serves on the Board of Directors for Witness2, an international evangelistic ministry.